chloeccmt/Cross-Stitch/README.md

    - Create a small knot at the end of the thread

-       > Note: There are 6 pieces of thread that make up the embroidery thread.
+       > There are 6 pieces of thread that make up the embroidery thread.
 Take 2 of the 6 pieces to use
        >
        > ![thread](thread.jpg)